Spotlight: April Jouse, Fiber Artist & EVFAC Director of Operations

 Tell us a little bit about your journey as a maker.
 What are your personal preferred mediums to work with?
 How has that evolved over time?

 Personally, I received my BFA from the School of the Art Institute of Chicago where I focused on Fiber Arts.
-When I moved to New Mexico I was pleased to find a deep history of weaving, dyeing and spinning that was still thriving.
+When I moved to New Mexico I found a deep history of weaving, dyeing and spinning that was still thriving.
 The whole state is alive with contemporary and traditional fiber arts.
 I struck gold when I found EVFAC since it has such a wonderful mission of supporting the Fiber Arts in all its diversity through education and event opportunities.
 Beginning as the Education Coordinator, then I moved to the Director of Operations.
 I still make time for weaving, dyeing and embroidery through my personal art practice and through teaching here at EVFAC.

 What does your studio look like?
 Where does the magic happen?